Cole McDonald: Professional career

+Pre-draft

 McDonald received an invitation to the NFL Scouting Combine and recorded the fastest 40-yard dash among quarterbacks with a time of 4.58 seconds and the highest vertical jump at 36 inches.

 Tennessee Titans

-McDonald was drafted by the Tennessee Titans in the seventh round with the 224th overall pick of the 2020 NFL Draft.
+McDonald was selected by the Tennessee Titans in the seventh round with the 224th overall pick of the 2020 NFL draft.
 He was waived by the Titans on August 19, 2020.

 McDonald had a tryout with the Carolina Panthers on August 23, 2020.

 Arizona Cardinals

 McDonald was signed to a futures contract with the Arizona Cardinals on February 4, 2021.
 He was waived on May 27, 2021.

 Toronto Argonauts

 On September 13, 2021, McDonald signed with the Toronto Argonauts and was placed on the team's practice roster.
 He dressed as a backup for the last regular season game with the Argonauts resting starters for the playoffs.
 He completed four out of eight pass attempts for 45 yards and one interception.
 He was released on May 25, 2022, in the early stages of 2022 training camp.